Rajkumar Imo Singh

 Rajkumar Imo Singh, also known as R.K.
-Imo Singh is an Indian politician from the State of Manipur and a former member of the Indian National Congress.
-He was elected as a member of the Manipur Legislative Assembly from Sagolband constituency in Imphal West District from the Indian National Congress in 2012 & 2017 Manipur Legislative Assembly election, and from Bharatiya Janata Party in 2022 Manipur Legislative Assembly election.
-He was expelled from Indian National Congress in 2020 for voting in favour of BJP Rajya Sabha Candidate Maharaja Leishemba Sanajaoba.
-He joined Bharatiya Janata Party in November 2021.
+Imo Singh is an Indian politician from the State of Manipur belonging to the Bharatiya Janata Party (BJP).
+He was earlier a member of the Indian National Congress, and was elected to the Manipur Legislative Assembly from Sagolband constituency in 2012 and 2017.
+He joined the BJP in 2021 and got re-elected in 2022.

+Family background

 He is the eldest son of Rajkumar Jaichandra Singh, the first Union Minister from Manipur in the erstwhile ministry of Rajiv Gandhi.
 He was subsequently deputed as the Chief Minister of the State.
 His grandfather R.K.
 Birchandra Singh was the first Congress President of the State of Manipur when Manipur attained statehood.
-R.K.
 Imo Singh is also the President of Manipur Cricket Association, affiliated to BCCI.